erikerlandson/coulomb/docs/README.md

 Any violations of this code of conduct should be reported to [the author](https://github.com/erikerlandson/).

+### gen-ai based contributions

+Contributions to `coulomb` using generative AI will be considered.
+However: low quality "vibe-coded" contributions will be treated the same as any low quality code, and looked upon with disfavor.

+The `coulomb` project does not currently intend to support gen-ai related configurations, such as `.cursorrules`, `CLAUDE.md`, etc.

 ## Versions and Compatibility

 ### `coulomb` and Scala 3